Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

 - Different fonts

-- The routing number doesn’t match the bank name (you can do a quick online search to verify what bank has which routing numbers)
+- The routing number doesn’t match the bank name (you can quickly verify a bank’s routing number on their website)

 - A business logo that doesn’t look genuine